Geometric constellation shaping for wireless optical intensity channels: An information-theoretic approach: Proposed Geometric Shaping Method

 We have provided a performance guarantee for the constellation $\mathcal X_c$ in bandwidth-efficient transmission by asymptotics (\ref{c2exp}) and (\ref{exp2C}).
 However, there is still room to improve its non-asymptotic performance.
 Since $c_0$ is strictly positive for finite $M$ (see(\ref{c0})), we can reduce all levels by $c_0$, and compensate the reduced average intensity by a scaling factor

 This leads to new levels given by

 where $m=0,\ldots,M-1$, and yields a new constellation $\mathcal X_l=\{0,l_1,\ldots,l_{M-1}\}$.
-Then the average intensity when the input $X$ is drawn from $\mathcal X_l$ with equal probability is still $\mathrm E[X]=\mathcal E$, while the PAPR is enlarged to $1+g(M)\ln M$.
+Then the average intensity when the input is drawn from $\mathcal X_l$ with equal probability is still $\mathrm E[X]=\mathcal E$, while the PAPR is enlarged to $1+g(M)\ln M$.
 We call the preceding processing \emph{shifting and scaling}.
 In fact, it is equivalent to a \emph{stretching} of the constellation which reduces the smallest level of the constellation to zero without changing its mean.

-Note that, in the presence of Gaussian noise, shifting all levels by a constant does not affect the distance between levels, and thus does not affect the performance, while a scaling factor greater than one always increases the distance, and thus boosts the performance.
-Therefore, for finite $M$ the constellation $\mathcal X_l$ always performs better than $\mathcal X_c$, and its gain in terms of average optical intensity (and also optical SNR) is exactly the scaling factor $g(M)$.
-In Fig. 1, we show this gain in dB, denoted by $g_\mathrm{dB}(M)$, for all even values of $M$ from 4 to 128 (not limited to powers of 2).
+In the presence of Gaussian noise, shifting all levels by a constant does not affect the distance between levels, and thus keeps the performance unchanged, while a scaling factor greater than one always increases the distance, and thus boosts the performance.
+Therefore, for finite $M$ the constellation $\mathcal X_l$ always performs better than $\mathcal X_c$, and its gain in terms of optical SNR is exactly the scaling factor $g(M)$.
+In Fig. 1, we show this gain, denoted by $g_\mathrm{dB}(M)$, for all even $M$ from 4 to 128.
 In particular, when $M=8$, $16$, and $32$, the gain is $0.29$ dB, $0.14$ dB, and $0.07$ dB, respectively.
 Such gains are non-negligible, given that the ultimate shaping gain is $1.33$ dB.
 We also note that the gain can be approximated by i.e., it is roughly inversely proportional to $M$; see Fig. \ref{gg}.
-The approximation is obtained by noting that and
+The approximation is obtained by noting that $g_\mathrm{dB}(M)=10\log_{10}g(M)=10\frac{\ln g(M)}{\ln 10}$ and